TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 We have seen in {numref}`Sec:DetGeometric` how determinants arise in the context of areas of parallelograms and volumes of parallelepipeds.

 In {numref}`Sec:DotProduct` we used the dot product to define length, distance and orthogonality in $\R^n$.
-Determinants permit to define the concepts of volume and orientation in $n$ dimensions.
+Determinants permit to define the concepts of orientation and volume (at least, a beginning)  in $n$ dimensions.